The last 12 months have been tough for almost every finance professional.

 - How do you project sales revenues with any degree of confidence?

-- How do you control and manage costs, without hamstringing the business and impacting sales?
+- How do you control & manage costs, without hamstringing the business & impacting sales?

-Then there is trying to manage cashflow, chasing customer payments, paying suppliers, month end reporting, remote audits, keeping up with the latest HMRC funding support, tax payments, organizing your office space to handle social distancing and remote working………………
+Then there is trying to manage cash flow, chasing customer payments, paying suppliers, month-end reporting, remote audits, keeping up with the latest HMRC funding support, tax payments, organizing your office space to handle social distancing & remote working………………

 The list is endless — the time available is not.

-Adding additional people into finance to help is simply not a viable option.
+Adding additional people to your finance department to help is simply not a viable option.

 What you need to do is to free up the time of the people you have from the “mundane” to focus on the important.

-But you are far to busy, head down in the firefight, keeping the lights on to consider any changes at the moment — and knowing that so many other finance folks are in the same predicament doesn’t really help.
+But you are far too busy, head down in the firefight, keeping the lights on to consider any changes at the moment — & knowing that so many other finance folks are in the same predicament doesn’t really help.

-Because as we all emerge into the brave new world and volumes start picking up, either you improve productivity, or you will become a prime candidate for burnout.
+Because as we all emerge into the brave new world & volumes start picking up, either you improve productivity, or you will become a prime candidate for burnout.

-This is all about creating time, not just for you, but also for your finance team and everyone outside finance that gets involved in buying stuff.
+This is all about creating time, not just for you, but also for your finance team & everyone outside finance that gets involved in buying stuff.

 You are not the only one feeling the pain.

 How many hours do your people burn each month buying stuff, then diligently accounting for it?
-Dealing with all the approval queries, vendor credit control calls, lost invoice and duplicates.
+Dealing with all the approval queries, vendor credit control calls, lost invoices & duplicates.
 Plus increased expense claims with people buying what they need to work effectively from home?

-Tot up the hours you and finance team spend on purchasing and accounts payable each month (a guesstimate is fine).
+Count up the hours you & the finance team spend on purchasing & accounts payable each month (a guesstimate is fine).

 Multiply those hours by a conservative 65% or if you're feeling bullish, multiply by 90%…